Rafcel06/MERN-CRUD/README.md

-Deploying a MERN in LINUX
+Deploying MERN STACK in LINUX

 1. Update and Upgrade Your System